Scholarships

 Ballarat Clarendon College is proud to partner with the Indigenous Youth Leadership Program (IYLP) which offers scholarships and leadership opportunities to young Indigenous Australians, with a focus on Indigenous youth from communities in very remote areas of the country or regional communities.

-In addition to helping Indigenous students achieve their educational aspirations, the IYLP supports the development of a pool of positive role models and future leaders, to inspire other Indigenous students.
+In addition to helping Indigenous students achieve their educational aspirations, the IYLP supports the development of a group of positive role models and future leaders, to inspire other Indigenous students.

 To be eligible for an IYLP Secondary Education Scholarship the applicant must be an Indigenous young person who has the commitment, motivation and high potential to achieve at school and to complete Year 12.

-For further information, criteria and application forms for a IYLP Secondary Education Scholarship please contact Fiona Cummins, by email Cummins@clarendon.vic.edu.au or call 03 5330 8166.
+For further information, criteria and application forms for a IYLP Secondary Education Scholarship please contact Fiona Cummins, Indigenous Program Development Mentor by email Cummins@clarendon.vic.edu.au or call 03 5330 8166.

 Scholarship enquiries